 Models of equipment failures are based on data referencing observations of past machine runs and failures.
-We can use Machine Learning approaches to model to current situations to predict and anticipate machine failures and schedule maintenance pre-emptively.
+We can use Machine Learning approaches to model current situations so that we can predict and anticipate machine failures and schedule maintenance preemptively.

 Problems to solve

 How to detect when a machine is going to break?